 - Pressing combinations of keyboard keys

 Buttons exist in the toolbar and within most of the viewers.
 Beginners tend to prefer to click on menu items or buttons, and later tend to use more key-commands.
 Key-commands are often, but not always, listed to the right of menu items.

-For example, Click Help in the menu bar (as in screenshot above), notice F1 is the key-command for SOAPware Help).
+For example, Click Help in the menu bar (as in screenshot below), notice F1 is the key-command for SOAPware Help).
 As an example of a key-command using a combination of keys, the Chart Rack menu item is located under the Chart menu, and has a key-command of Control + Shift + C. This means that while holding-down the Control and Shift keys, pressing the C key will open the Chart Rack viewer.

 Exception Set-ups that Prevent Key-Command Actions